Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Instabilities

 Vertical convection is not a primary instability mechanism we study for this paper.
 But our 1+1D models do contain internal heating from viscosity which in combination with the radiation transport can generate vertical temperature stratification that becomes super-adiabatic for sufficient optical depth.

 Vertical buoyancy (Vertical Convective Instability - VCI) is the consequence of such a temperature profile. \cite{Cameron_1978} first considered this to be a possible source of turbulent viscosity in protoplanetary accretion disks.
 Further study revealed that convection does not significantly influence the angular momentum transport but might be able to establish a vertically adiabatic stratification \citep{Cabot_1987, Klahr_2007}.
 This makes vertical buoyancy an important aspect of the disk stability, even if it might not be able to drive turbulence in the disk, as it allows for the growth of VSI even if relaxation times exceed the value for the vertically isothermal stratification (\autoref{VSI_crit}). \\ \ADD{More recent studies, like \cite{Lesur_Ogilvie_2010} have revisited the possibility of vertical convection as a source of angular momentum transport in disks.
-They indeed found positive $\alpha$ stresses but pointed out that a continuous level of turbulence requires a steady maintenance of the unstable vertical temperature gradient, which in their work was superimposed by the input disk structure.
-The main problem of vertical convection as a source of angular momentum transport thus remains the missing ability of the convective instability to self-consistently render the temperature gradient steeper than adiabatic.\\ The corresponding condition on the vertical stratification is given by the Schwarzschild-Criterion and can also be phrased in terms of a negative vertical entropy gradient \citep[e.g.][]{Pringle_King_2007}}
+They indeed found positive $\alpha$ stresses but pointed out that a continuous level of turbulence requires a steady maintenance of the unstable vertical temperature gradient, which in their work was superimposed by the input disk structure. \cite{Held_2018} point out that a secondary mechanism like spiral density waves due to an orbiting planet \citep{ Lyra_2016, Boley_2016} or dissipation of strong magnetic fields, created by Hall-MHD \citep{Lesur_2014} might be able to render the vertical entropy gradients unstable.
+For such a sustained unstable stratification, they also find substructures like vortices and zonal flows emerging from convective instability.
+Whether the supporting mechanisms are able to provide the necessary thermal energy at the right places inside of the disk is nonetheless uncertain.
+The main problem of vertical convection as a source of angular momentum transport thus remains to be the missing ability of the convective instability to self-consistently render the temperature gradient steeper than adiabatic.\\ The corresponding condition on the vertical stratification is given by the Schwarzschild-Criterion and can also be phrased in terms of a negative vertical entropy gradient \citep[e.g.][]{Pringle_King_2007} }

 where $C_{\mathrm{V}}$ represents the heat capacity at constant volume, $\gamma$ is the heat capacity ratio, and $S$ gives the specific entropy.
 The growth rate of the VCI can be determined via the vertical Brunt-V\"ais\"al\"a-frequency $N_z$ \citep{Ruediger_2002}